Gravel Bike - Morocco

 Transfer to the Hotel

-When you're ready or we're all together we transfer to the Hotel in Marrakech where we have a team meeting and dinner together.
+When you're ready and we're all together we transfer to the Hotel in Marrakech where we have a team meeting and dinner together.
 If you have time you can also explore some of the Souks or visit some of the many historical sights.

 Getting ready